 A network of railway lines converges in Bilbao.
 This, together with its excellent motorways and dual carriageways, makes land transport a good option.
-The High Speed Train, which will connect Bilbao to Madrid in 2 hours and to Paris in less than 6, will help to improve connectivity in the future.
-RENFE-Mainline long distance trains connect Bilbao with Madrid, Barcelona, Logroño Zaragoza, Valladolid, Salamanca, Malaga, A Coruña, Vigo, Burgos, Leon and Segovia.
+The High Speed Train, which will connect Bilbao to Madrid in 2 hours and to Paris in less than 6, will help to improve connectivity in the future – but it’s not ready yet!
+Current options include: The RENFE – Long distance trains´network connect Bilbao with Madrid, Barcelona, Logroño Zaragoza, Valladolid, Salamanca, Malaga, A Coruña, Vigo, Burgos, Leon and Segovia.

 Also, you can travel from France to Hendaye by TGV (high-speed rail service).
 Hendaye is located 124 km from Bilbao and is connected with the main cities in France, such as Paris, Lyon, Bordeaux…

 The Port of Bilbao makes the Cantabrian Sea an authentic highway to the city entrance with a regular ferry from the United Kingdom.
 The ferries transport people and vehicles three times per week on the Portsmouth-Bilbao-Portsmouth route, with two different ferries: the Cap Finistère and the Baie de Seine.
 These ferries, operated by Brittany Ferries, moor 20 minutes from the centre of Bilbao on the Zierbena Dock (pier A3).
 The journey takes 24 or 32 hours depending on the day of the week.
 There is also a Portsmouth-Roscoff-Bilbao route.